tessel/t2-start/install.md

 [Node.js](http://nodejs.org/) is a prerequisite for installing the Tessel command line.
 You can install it from the [official website](http://nodejs.org/), or if you have [brew](http://brew.sh/) installed: `brew install node`

-Once Node.js is installed, run this installation script from your terminal: `npm install -g tessel`.
-If you get the common error shown [here](http://stackoverflow.com/questions/16151018/npm-throws-error-without-sudo), correct it by running `sudo chown -R $(whoami) ~/.npm` and then running `npm install -g tessel` again.
+Once Node.js is installed, run this installation script from your terminal: `npm install -g t2-cli`.
+If you get the common error shown [here](http://stackoverflow.com/questions/16151018/npm-throws-error-without-sudo), correct it by running `sudo chown -R $(whoami) ~/.npm` and then running `npm install -g t2-cli` again.

 If the installation didn't work, please post the error message to our [forums](http://forums.tessel.io/category/installation-issues) and we'll help you out.